 This garden was created in Spring 2016 and is still a work in progress.
 It is planted with a variety of plants that are healthful.
-This garden is located adjacent to the small beige shed just west of the wooden entrance sign along the 82nd Street pathway.
+This garden is located adjacent to the small red shed just west of the wooden entrance sign along the 82nd Street pathway.

 The Culinary Herb Garden